FDA must do more to regulate thousands of chemicals added to your food, petitioners say - KVIA

 “But they were referring to salt and vinegar and oil.
 They weren’t referring to brand new synthetic chemicals,” Neltner said.
 “And this little exemption was stretched beyond recognition so that now, almost any new chemical added to food goes through the GRAS loophole.”

-When it came to the other 899 submissions, “we saw no evidence that FDA raised concerns about the notifier’s failure to include the legally mandated information,” the petition states.
+When it came to the other other submissions, “we saw no evidence that FDA raised concerns about the notifier’s failure to include the legally mandated information,” the petition states.

 And even when the FDA does find concerns, the company can withdraw the GRAS submission and proceed with the use of the chemical, Neltner said.